The ChariTree Foundation is helping bring learning outside

 Canadian schools and summer camps.
-If your Canadian school or camp is building an outdoor classroom (in Canada or Canadian registered charities building outdoor classrooms and children’s learning gardens for environmental education programs in Africa) as part of an outdoor learning program, contact The ChariTree Foundation before September (date TBA) 2023 to apply for help funding it at info [at] charitree-foundation [dot] org.
+If your Canadian school or camp is building an outdoor classroom (in Canada or Canadian registered charities building outdoor classrooms and children’s learning gardens for environmental education programs in Africa) as part of an outdoor learning program, fill out the form below to apply.
+The grant application window will only be open for a few days until grant funds have been allocated so fill out the form right away.

 * If your school or outdoor learning program has already received a grant to build an outdoor classroom, you can apply again to help complete your outdoor classroom.
 Preference will be given to outdoor programs that haven’t received previous grants.